Inductive dimensions of coarse proximity spaces: Preliminaries

+We note here that the definition of a coarse proximity resembles the definition of a proximity, similar to the way the definition of a coarse space resembles the definition of a uniform space (see \cite{Roe} for more on coarse spaces).
+The substantial change in the definition of a coarse proximity is the replacement of an empty set with any bounded set.
+This change is what is needed to capture ``closeness at infinity" (see \citep{paper1}, \cite{paper3}), as opposed to capturing ``closeness within the space" (see \cite{proximityspaces}).
+It is also worth noting that a coarse proximity structure is built purely around the notion of ``closeness at infinity," without utilizing the prior notion of scale (as in the case of coarse spaces).
+All that is needed is the notion of boundness.
+For more on the relationship between coarse proximity spaces and coarse spaces, see \cite{paper2}.

-\begin{example} Let $(Y,\mathcal{B},{\bf b})$ be a coarse proximity space and $X\subseteq Y$ any subset.
-Then the coarse proximity structure on $X$ given by the bornology
+\begin{example} Let $(X,\mathcal{B},{\bf b})$ be a coarse proximity space and $Y\subseteq X$ any subset.
+Then the coarse proximity structure on $Y$ given by the bornology

-and the binary relation ${\bf b}_{X}$ defined by
+and the binary relation ${\bf b}_{Y}$ defined by

-makes $(X, \mathcal{B}_{X}, {\bf b}_X)$ into a coarse proximity space.
-This coarse proximity structure is called the \textbf{subspace coarse proximity structure} on $X$. \end{example}
+makes $(Y, \mathcal{B}_{Y}, {\bf b}_Y)$ into a coarse proximity space.
+This coarse proximity structure is called the \textbf{subspace coarse proximity structure} on $Y$. \end{example}

-The proof that the following is a coarse proximity space can be found in \cite{paper1}. \begin{example} Let $(X,d)$ be a metric space and $\mathcal{B}$ the set of all metrically bounded sets in $X$.
+The proof that the following example is a coarse proximity space can be found in \cite{paper1}. \begin{example} Let $(X,d)$ be a metric space and $\mathcal{B}$ the set of all metrically bounded sets in $X$.
 The relation ${\bf b}$ defined by

 makes $(X,\mathcal{B},{\bf b})$ into a coarse proximity space.
-This coarse proximity structure is called the {\bf metric coarse proximity structure} on the space $(X,d)$. \end{example}
+This coarse proximity structure is called the {\bf metric coarse proximity structure} on $(X,d)$. \end{example}

-The proof that the following is a coarse proximity space can be found in \cite{paper3}. \begin{example} Let $X$ be a localy compact Hausdorff space and $\overline{X}$ a compactification thereof.
+The proof that the following example is a coarse proximity space can be found in \cite{paper3}. \begin{example} Let $X$ be a locally compact Hausdorff space and $\overline{X}$ a compactification thereof.
 Define $\mathcal{B}$ to be the set of all $K\subseteq X$ for which $cl_{X}(K)$ is compact.
 Then the relation ${\bf b}$ defined by

 makes $(X,\mathcal{B},{\bf b})$ into a coarse proximity space.
 This coarse proximity structure is called the {\bf coarse proximity structure induced by the compactification} $\overline{X}$. \end{example}